 Show simple item record

-Except where otherwise noted, this item's licence is described as © 2024.
-This version is made available under the CC-BY-NC-ND licence: https://creativecommons.org/licenses/by-nc-nd/4.0/
+Except where otherwise noted, this item's licence is described as © 2024 The Author(s).
+Published by Elsevier Inc. This is an open access article under the CC BY license (http://creativecommons.org/licenses/by/4.0/).